Forest School Benefits: Why Outdoor Learning Helps Kids Thrive

 There’s no reason to let a little inclement weather stop your child from learning in nature.
 Just look at the “Rain or Shine” preschools and forest schools in Scandinavia, where toddlers spend the majority of the day outside all year round, playing in creeks, digging in dirt and chasing each other around the woods.

 Places where they hone their motor skills by balancing on logs and jumping on rocks, and bond with nature by getting their hands on bugs and plants on a daily basis.
-In Scandinavia, these preschools have been around for over 50 years and are a popular choice among health-conscious parents.
+In Scandinavia, these preschools have been around for more than 60 years and are a popular choice among health-conscious parents.

 What is a Forest School?